Consumer Pamphlet: How to Safeguard Against Fraud When You Buy Property

 Remember, if you decide to buy land, it is important that you read the entire purchase contract carefully and contact an attorney to review the contract before you sign it.
+Additional documents to consider include any developer, homeowners association or condominium association rules, procedures and restrictions affecting the prospective property.
 Also, consider obtaining title insurance and a professional survey so that you are aware if anyone else is claiming an interest in the property.
 If you have any questions concerning any real estate transaction, you should contact an attorney before making a final and binding decision.

 In addition to this general advice about the land itself, it is important to know about sales techniques.
 Don’t let sales agents pressure you into making a hasty decision, no matter how intense and skillful the sales pitch.
 Some agents operate on the theory that, if you have time to think things over, chances are you won’t be back.